DaniJG/danijg.github.io/content/posts/its-always-dns.md

 ## The root cause

 I wasn't happy though.
 Since I didnt know why this happened, I was concerned it could happen again.
 Googling on the basis Docker for mac is doing something funny to my kubectl.
-Shortly after I found that indeed Docker for mac will repoint your `kubelet` when installed **or upgraded**.
+Shortly after I found that indeed Docker for mac will repoint your `kubectl` when installed **or upgraded**.
 - Note the issue was closed due to _inactivity_: https://github.com/docker/for-mac/issues/2368

 That explained why the binary installed by Homebrew was repointed by Docker.
 However, why was the Docker version unable to reach out to clusters behind the VPN?
 What's so different between the 2 versions?